9 Dietary Changes That Will Help With Uterine Fibroids

 6. Increase your iron intake

-Women with some uterine fibroid symptoms — like heavy bleeding — are at a much greater risk of becoming anaemic because you lose a lot of iron and blood each month.
+Women with some uterine fibroid symptoms — like heavy bleeding — are at a much greater risk of becoming anaemic.
+This is because a heavy blood loss means a loss of iron each month.

 Help combat this by eating foods rich in iron like: